theupdateframework/taps/tap7.md

 [Conformance testing](https://en.wikipedia.org/wiki/Conformance_testing) can
 determine whether an implementation meets the requirements set by a specification.
-A tool that helps developers and users test that an implementation bahaves according to the TUF specification does not presently exist.
+A tool that helps developers and users test that an implementation behaves according to the TUF specification does not presently exist.
 Although the reference implementation contains [unit tests](https://github.com/theupdateframework/tuf/tree/6fde6222c9c6abf905ef4a56cf56fe35c4a85e14/tests) that verify correct behavior, such as updating metadata in the expected order